aregsar/alwaysdeployed/endpoint-driven-development.md

 ## GraphQL endpoints

 GraphQL uses a single endpoint to process query\mutation requests.
-Therefore GrapQL endpoint development does not lend itself to standard endpoint driven development principles.
+Therefore GraphQL endpoint development does not lend itself to standard endpoint driven development principles.

 The GraphQL development process can be formalized using [Schema Driven Development](https://alwaysdeployed.com/schema-driven-development) where a psudo-endpoint is defined based on the query\mutation request message schema.